+Emission scenario

-Emission scenario A plausible representation of the future development of emissions of substances that are radiatively active (e.g., greenhouse gases (GHGs), aerosols) based on a coherent and internally consistent set of assumptions about driving forces (such as demographic and socio-economic development, technological change, energy and land use) and their key relationships.
+A plausible representation of the future development of emissions of substances that are radiatively active (e.g., greenhouse gases (GHGs), aerosols) based on a coherent and internally consistent set of assumptions about driving forces (such as demographic and socio-economic development, technological change, energy and land use) and their key relationships.
 Concentration scenarios, derived from emission scenarios, are often used as input to a climate model to compute climate projections.

-See also Baseline scenario, Mitigation scenario, Socio-economic scenario, Scenario, Representative Concentration Pathways (RCPs) (under Pathways), Shared Socio-economic Pathways).
+See also Baseline scenario, Mitigation scenario, Representative Concentration Pathways (RCPs) (under Pathways), Shared socio-economic pathways (SSPs) (under Pathways), Scenario, Socio-economic scenario, and Transformation pathway.